Local Computation: Lower and Upper Bounds: Local Computation: Lower Bound

 The proofs of our lower bounds are based on the \emph{timeless indistinguishability} argument \cite{fischer85,lamport82}.
 In $k$ rounds of communication, a network node can only gather information about nodes which are at most $k$ hops away and hence, only this information can be used to determine the computation's outcome.
 If we can show that within their $k$-hop neighborhood many nodes see exactly the same graph topology; informally speaking, all these nodes are equally qualified to join the MIS, dominating set, or vertex cover.
 The challenge is now to construct the graph in such a way that selecting the wrong subset of these nodes is ruinous.

 We first construct a hard graph for the MVC problem because i) it has a particularly simple combinatorial structure, and ii) it appears to be an ideal candidate for local computation.
-Intuitively, a node should be able to decide whether or not to join the vertex cover using information from its local neighborhood only; very distant nodes appear to be superfluous for its decision.
-Our proof shows that this intuition is misleading and even such a seemingly simple problem such as MVC is not purely local; it cannot be approximated well in a constant number of communication rounds.
+At least when only requiring relatively loose approximation guarantees, intuitively, a node should be able to decide whether or not to join the vertex cover using information from its local neighborhood only; very distant nodes appear to be superfluous for its decision.
+Our proof shows that this intuition is misleading and even such a seemingly simple problem such as approximating MVC is not purely local; it cannot be approximated well in a constant number of communication rounds.
 Our \emph{hardness of distributed approximation} lower bounds for MVC holds even for \emph{randomized algorithms} as well as for the \emph{fractional} version of MVC.
-We extend the result to other problems in Section~\ref{sec:reductions}.
+We extend the result to other problems in \Cref{sec:reductions}.

 \textbf{Proof Outline: }The basic idea is to construct a graph $G_k=(V,E)$, for each positive integer $k$.
-In $G_k$, there are many neighboring nodes that see exactly the same topology in their k-hop neighborhood, that is, no distributed algorithm with running time at most $k$ can distinguish between these nodes.
+In $G_k$, there are many neighboring nodes that see exactly the same topology in their $k$-hop neighborhood, that is, no distributed algorithm with running time at most $k$ can distinguish between these nodes.
 Informally speaking, both neighbors are equally qualified to join the vertex cover.
 However, choosing the wrong neighbors in $G_k$ will be ruinous.